 - Warm Springs: Designated camps at Lemiti Creek and Warm Springs

-You can obtain permits for Crater Lake in person at the park.
-Permits for the two LEA areas are available online prior to your trip.
-(Visit PCT Permits for more info.)
+You can obtain a backcountry camping permit for Crater Lake in person at the park.
+Permits for the two LEA areas are available online prior to your trip (see PCT Permits).
 In a few small areas in southern Oregon where the PCT crosses private land, camping is prohibited.
 The good news is that these sections are short and not ideal for camping anyway.